miac-research/psmd/README.md

 ## Support

+The PSMD project was initiated at the Institue for Stroke and Dementia Research (ISD), Munich, Germany, with funding support by the LMU FöFoLe program (grant 808), the Else Kröner-Fresenius-Stiftung (EKFS, grant 2014_A200), and the Vascular Dementia Research Foundation.

 The ongoing development of PSMD is supported by Medical Image Analysis Center (MIAC), Basel, Switzerland.

 <img alt="MIAC logo" src="https://miac.swiss/gallery/normal/116/miaclogo@2x.png" width="400" href="http://miac.swiss">